JoseRoca/AfxNova/docs/File Management /CFileSys Class.md

 pFileSys.CopyFolder "c:\mydocuments\*\*", "c:\tempfolder\"
 ```

-If *cbsSource* contains wildcard characters, or destination ends with a path separator ("\\"), it is assumed that destination is an existing folder in which to copy matching folders and subfolders.
+If *wszSource* contains wildcard characters, or destination ends with a path separator ("\\"), it is assumed that destination is an existing folder in which to copy matching folders and subfolders.
 Otherwise, destination is assumed to be the name of a folder to create.
 In either case, four things can happen when an individual folder is copied:

    - If destination does not exist, the source folder and all its contents gets copied.
 This is the usual case.